Irf4n-Muhammad/MLOPS-Project-Youtube-Trending/README.md

 1. Open the IAM features and click user
 2. Create the new user
 3. Make your username
-4. Create new group and click the policy that we need (AWSS3FullService, AdministratorAccess)
+4. Create a new group and click the policy that we need (AWSS3FullService, AdministratorAccess)
 5. Create the user
 6. You will find the AWS key and also the AWS secret key.
 Don't forget to copy your AWS secret key and your key because it will be important for aws configuration.
-Also, download the csv file.
+Also, download the CSV file.
-7. Logout from root account and connect to the user account using AccountID and password
+7. Logout from the root account and connect to the user account using AccountID and password
 8. Now, your user account was set up

 ### 2.2 Using AWS S3 (Storing Model)
 1. Open the s3 features
 2. Create the new bucket
 3. Write your s3 bucket name.
-Make it authentic which show what this bucket related to
+Make it authentic which shows what this bucket related to
-4. Choose the timezone that close to your livinghood.
+4. Choose the timezone that is close to your living hood.
 5. Create the bucket and your bucket is ready

 ### 2.3 Create the RDS Database (Storing Model)
 1. Open the RDS features
-2. Create the databse
+2. Create the database
-3. Choose PostgreSQL and choose free tier
+3. Choose PostgreSQL and choose the free tier
-4. Make your DB name on 'DB Instance Identifier'
+4. Make your DB name on 'DB Instance Identifier
 5. Write master username (I write mlflow)
-6. Click auto generate password
+6. Click auto-generate password
-7. Leave the instance configuration, Storage, Connectivity if you just need free tier
+7. Leave the instance configuration, Storage, and Connectivity if you just need free tier
 8. Click additional configuration to make the database:

    <img width="566" alt="image" src="https://github.com/Irf4n-Muhammad/MLOPS-Project-Youtube-Trending/assets/121205860/eb5efac0-9cc4-4762-83a2-382ba2ad9c98">